Estimating means of bounded random variables by betting: The capital process, betting, and martingales

-\begin{remark} Since $\Kcal_t^\pm(m)$ is upper-bounded by $\Mcal_t^\pm(m)$, the latter confidence sequence is tighter.
-However, in the proof of Theorem~\ref{theorem:hedgedCS}, we use a property of the $\max$ function to establish quasiconvexity of $\Kcal_t^\pm(m)$, implying that $\BI_t^\pm$ is an interval.
-One can still use $\Mcal_t^\pm(m)$ to derive valid confidence sequences, but we were not able to prove that these always yield intervals, and we find the difference in empirical performance negligible in any case (see Figure~\ref{fig:maxVsSum}). \end{remark}
+\begin{remark} Since $\Kcal_t^\pm(m)\leq\Mcal_t^\pm(m)$, the latter confidence sequence is tighter.
+In the proof of Theorem~\ref{theorem:hedgedCS}, we use a property of the $\max$ function to establish quasiconvexity of $\Kcal_t^\pm(m)$, implying that $\BI_t^\pm$ is an interval.
+We find the difference in empirical performance negligible (Figure~\ref{fig:maxVsSum}).
+For the interested reader, Section~\ref{section:aSOSsublevelSets} constructs a (pathological) CS that is almost surely not an interval. \end{remark}